AI ENABLEMENT FOR ORGANIZATIONS READY TO MOVE BEYOND THE PILOT

 Built on 25 years of doing the work, not watching it.

-This isn't a consultant who discovered AI last year.
-It's someone who has been building and leading large-scale learning, change, and ethics programs at organizations where the stakes were real and the scale was enterprise.
+Chris has spent 25 years building and leading large-scale learning, change, and ethics programs at Fortune 500 organizations.
 Former Ethics Officer at Blue Cross Blue Shield of Minnesota.
-L&D leadership across 3M, Target, and Kaplan University, where he scaled professional eLearning from $1.4M to $33.5M.
-The AI Integration Readiness Framework above was validated against research from MIT, McKinsey, BCG, and Gartner.
+L&D leadership across 3M, Target, and Kaplan University, where he scaled professional eLearning from standing up to $33.5M across 30 regulated industry verticals.
+He teaches AI governance and enablement for the American Management Association.

 WHO WE WORK WITH